PIB Community Service

 2. The following hours must be completed by the first Friday in December:

-If these are not completed, the social studies grade will be lowered 10% for the second 9-week period.
+If these are not completed, the CHARGE grade will be lowered 10% for the second 9-week period.
 All community service hours must be completed by the first Friday in May.
 This will be reflected in the final social studies grade, which will be lowered 10%.
 Students who have not met the community service requirement will be exited from the Pre-IB program.